ofenrohr/ksquares/README.md

 src/AlphaZeroMCTSNode.[h|cpp]
 ```

-There is a test suite called `alphazero` that tests some behaviour of the MCTS
+There is a test suite called `alphazero` that tests if the MCTS actually finds
-algorithm.
+new smart moves that the network would not have made.

 ## [Tests](Tests.html)